Mining Intelligence and News

 The processing flowsheet at the New Afton Mine consists of conventional crushing and grinding circuits, a flotation circuit and gravity circuit.
 Run-of-mine ore is crushed at the underground gyratory crusher and transported via conveyor belts to the crushed ore stockpile on surface.
 Ore is reclaimed from the stockpile using two apron feeders and transported to the grinding circuit, consisting of a SAG mill and ball mill.

-With supergene ore being completed during the third quarter of 2022, the gravity circuit operation was adjusted in 2023 to focus on gold rather than native copper recovery.
-The concentrate from the flotation and gravity circuits produce the final copper concentrate for dewatering.
+With processing of supergene ore being completed during the third quarter of 2022, the gravity circuit operation was adjusted to focus on recovery of gold rather than of native copper.
+The concentrates from the flotation and gravity circuits were combined to produce the final bulk copper-gold-silver concentrate for dewatering.

 The final concentrate is pumped to the concentrate thickener, where the solids achieve an underflow slurry density of approximately 55% solids.
-The slurry is pumped to an agitated tank and subsequently pumped into one of the two filter presses, where the concentrate is dewatered to less than 9% moisture.
-The dewatered concentrate is discharged from the filter presses directly into the concentrate storage shed, before being loaded onto trucks and transported to the Port of Vancouver for shipping.
+The slurry is pumped to an agitated tank and subsequently pumped into one of the two filter presses, where it is dewatered to approximately 8% moisture.
+The dewatered concentrate is discharged from the filter presses directly into the concentrate storage shed, before truck transportation to either the DP World Fraser Surrey Docks container port for ocean shipment to a smelter, or to the Ashcroft terminal for transportation by rail to a smelter in Quebec.
+In the case of DP World, concentrate is loaded into containers (two per truck) at the New Afton shed.
+These containers are stored at the port then emptied into the bulk hold of the ship.
+Empty containers are returned to site for reloading.
+In the case of Ashcroft, the concentrate is loaded into side-dump trucks at the New Afton shed then stored in stockpiles at the Ashcroft terminal before loading into railcars.

 Recoveries & Grades: